yauri-io/hapi-mongoose/README.md

 const Hapi = require('@hapi/hapi');
 const Boom = require('@hapi/boom');

-const mongooseOpts = {
-    connString: 'mongodb://localhost:27017/test',
-    options: {} // the default is using example in http://mongoosejs.com/docs/connections.html#options };

 // this is just a simple example on how to create a model
 // in real implementation, the model must be instantiate once only const getUserModel = (hmongoose) => {